Creativity has been valued throughout human history.

 Artists, scientists, and other creative individuals have often described how sleep, and especially dreaming, helped them create new solutions to persistent problems.

 For example, the psychobiologist Otto Loewi had a recurring dream that contained the design of an experiment.
 This experiment would later prove that brain cells communicate via chemicals or “neurotransmitters.”
 For this discovery, Loewi would share the Nobel Prize in medicine in 1936 (McCoy & Tan, 2014).

-More recently, various experiments have shown how sleep promotes creative problem-solving.
-One set of experiments suggested that in REM (dream phase) sleep, the brain replays memories, to extract the essential patterns or lessons from them.
+More recently, various experiments have shown how sleep promotes creative problem solving.
+One set of experiments suggested that in REM (dream phase) sleep, the brain replays memories to extract essential patterns or lessons from them.

 This tip for fostering creativity comes from a teacher who uses it in his classroom (Provenzano, 2015).

-He calls it “genius hour,” but the period spent could be more or less than 60 minutes at a time.
+He calls it “genius hour,” but the period spent could be more or less than 60 minutes.
 The idea is to start a side project, something you are passionate about.
-The inspiration, ideas, and skills you develop in this labor of love might well translate for other, more routine projects, moving those forward in positive ways.
+The inspiration, ideas, and skills you develop in this labor of love might well translate to other, more routine projects, moving those forward in positive ways.